 As it climbs to the summit, the trail passes massive rock shoulders that give way to stands of leafy shrubs and trees.
 While real rock climbers can sometimes be seen scaling the huge boulders along the way, the trail is also a magnet for families looking for a fun excursion in the evening or on the weekends, or for joggers and mountain bikers out for a quick workout.

-While the area is undeniably beautiful, it has a tragic history.
+The area is undeniably beautiful, but it has a tragic history.
 Those who take the time to read the plaque at the trailhead will learn that five U.S. Navy Servicemen died at the site in February 1959, when their C-121G Super Constellation airplane crashed into the rocky terrain.
 The city dedicated the trails to the servicemen, and named the trail after their Constellation aircraft.

-- Flume Trail – Another trail with a history, the Flume Trail harkens back to the days of the historic Granite Dells Resort swimming lake, which used a system of “flumes” or water pipes to transport water from the nearby Granite Creek.
+Another trail with a history, the Flume Trail, harkens back to the days of the historic Granite Dells Resort swimming lake, which used a system of “flumes” or water pipes to transport water from the nearby Granite Creek.

 The Flume Trail connects with the Watson Dam Trail, which begins at a trailhead on Granite Dells Road – not far from the ruins of old swimming lake, which has been defunct for years.
 The trails take hikers along a pretty stretch of Granite Creek, below the Watson Lake dam.
 Depending on the seasonal precipitation, the creek can be barely a trickle, or it can be roaring through the canyon.

 A major perk of the Flume Trail: It takes you right to the base of the dam, where you can look up and often see water cascading over the spillway and into the creek below.

 The Flume is a relatively short trail, but it includes a few steep climbs through and over rock formations.
 Connecting with the Watson Dam Trail and the Northshore Trail, it leads to the longer Watson Lake Loop Trail.